natareo/assembly-workshop-2021/_episodes/05-hoon-5--advanced-data-structures.md

 Our objective for today was to start you thinking in terms of the data structures of idiomatic Hoon.
 I want you to absorb as much of this as you can tonight and then tomorrow we will venture into the operating function, userspace, and software deployment, all of which you should be equipped to grapple with now.

+If you are interested in exploring some single-purpose generators, I suggest these:

+- [Matt Newport, `planetppm.hoon`](https://gist.github.com/mattnewport/f3eaa71c3f71cafe83da541cf3c052ae), a raytracer written in Hoon.
+- [N E Davis, `julia`](https://github.com/sigilante/julia), a fractal generator written in Hoon.

 {% include links.md %}